-• He leads and manages the whole school, including managing the SENDCo.

-the SENDCo.

-He checks on the quality of education.
-This includes our
+- She leads and manages the whole academy, including managing the SENDCo. - She checks on the quality of education.
+This includes our SEND provision.

-SEND provision.

 More about our Team

 What is the role of class teachers for SEND?

 - Be responsible for the development for every child they teach. - Work closely with support staff to plan and review support. - Adjust lessons to make them accessible for every child. - Use assessments to help plan accessible lessons. - Follow advice from any support services. - Review each child's progress and plan the next steps.